Pakistan: Several dead after bus carrying pilgrims overturns | DW | 11.06.2021

 The driver lost control on a sharp turn and the bus overturned in Khuzdar, a district in the Balochistan province, local police official Hafeez Ullah Mengal said.

-Rescuers transported the wounded to a hospital but they were in a critical condition, police officer Umer Hayat told DPA news agency.
+Rescuers transported the wounded to a hospital and they were in a critical condition, police officer Umer Hayat told DPA news agency.

 "The death toll may go up," Hayat said.